Ankitajadhav611/Master_thesis/README.md

 # Master_thesis
-Human Detection System for Mars Habitat \n
+Human Detection System for Mars Habitat.
-This code inputs image and classify object in image
+Goal to detect and count the present of human in scenario.

 # Main.cpp is under test/test_code